 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Appropriately credentialed and assigned teachers 85% of teachers will be credentialed during the school year 100% of teachers are appropriately credentialed and assigned.
-Teacher misassignment 15% of teacher misassignment 0% of teacher misassignment Student access to instructional materials and supplies 100% of students have access to board adopted materials and instructional supplies 100% of students have access to board adopted materials and instructional supplies

-Professional At lea ast 80% of the At least 90% of the

-Development staff v will attend staff will attend
+Teacher misassignment 15% of teacher misassignment 0% of teacher misassignment Student access to instructional 100% of students have access to board adopted materials 100% of students have access to board adopted materials materials and supplies and instructional supplies and instructional supplies Professional Development Attendance At least 80% of the staff will attend professional development when it occurs At least 90% of the staff will attend professional development when it occurs

-Attendance profes essional professional

-devel lopment when it development when it

-occur rs occurs

 Action # Title Description Total Funds Contributin g 2.1 Administrative Staff The Head of School, Head of Division for Academics, and Academic Dean will run the day to day operations of the school \$475,000 [N] 2.2 Teachers, Substitutes, and Teacher Incentives Appropriately assigned, trained, and credentialed Teachers (including SPED ELD, VPA, Foreign Language) and will provide high quality instruction to all students using AIMS practices and data driven strategies.
 Substitute teachers will also provide temporary classroom coverage for absent teachers.
 School will also provide teacher bonuses and incentives for perfect attendance, and CAASPP student performances. \$2,350,000 [Y] 2.3 Professional Development for Teachers Ongoing professional development and learning opportunities and resources for teachers will enhance their skills to improve student outcomes.
 In addition, Integrated and Designated ELD PD will support general ed teachers in support of ELLs.
 Differentiated Instruction, Modified and Adapted Curriculum for EL and SPED students, and culturally responsive pedagogy.
 There will be some form of professional development or teacher collaboration every week in regards to academics.
-This will be led by Teachers on Special Assignment, Administrators, and representatives from all of our curricula and programs \$48,334 [Y] 2.4 Teacher Induction The school will continue to provide an Induction Program for beginning teachers and interns. \$16,500 [N] 2.5 Intervention Aides Instructional Aides will provide regular and equitable instructional "pushin" and "pull-out" support to students that are most in need.
-Hire additional intervention aides to work closely with teachers to help support students with learning loss and students who are behind grade \$424,378 [N]
+This will be led by \$48,334 [Y] Teachers on Special Assignment, Administrators, and representatives from all of our curricula and programs 2.4 Teacher Induction The school will continue to provide an Induction Program for beginning teachers and interns. \$16,500 [N] 2.5 Intervention Aides Instructional Aides will provide regular and equitable instructional "push-in" and "pull-out" support to students that are most in need. \$424,378 [N]

-level.
+Hire additional intervention aides to work closely with teachers to help support students with learning loss and students who are behind grade level.
 2.6 Administrative Assistants and Clerks Administrative Assistants, clerks will provide promote a positive, proactive, professional, and efficient environment The school will recruit, hire, and train effective clerical and support staff who promote a welcoming school climate, support student attendance, and provide effective operations and support for students, parents and staff. \$392,042 [N] 2.7 School Supplies, Uniforms, and Instructional Materials The school will provide all necessary resources and components to support student learning, including school supplies, uniforms, science lab, and other instructional materials. \$122,280 [N] 2.8 OUSD SpEd Encroachment The school contributes an annual encroachment fee of nearly \$1800 per eligible student to the Oakland Unified School District (OUSD) SELPA for SPED Services.
 OUSD is responsible for providing individualized education plans, resources, and services for students with disabilities to be successful in the school. \$1,214,325 [N] 2.9 Summer School AIMS Summer School will be held each year in July.
 Students who failed the AIMS Finals, benchmarks, or have grades of a C- or below will be required to attend. \$30,000 [N] 2.10 Teachers on Special Assignment Teachers on Special Assignment will lead teacher collaboration, deliver professional development, help with lesson planning, observe teacher pedagogy, and give feedback. \$222,478 [N]